Before are some Linux basic commands to keep you going.

 13. How to Change the MAC address of Network Interface

-To change the MAC (Media Access Control) address of an eth0 network interface, use the following command with argument “hw ether“.
+To change the MAC (Media Access Control) address of an eth0 network interface, use the following command with the argument “hw ether“.

 root@pve:~#ifconfig eth0 hw ether AA:BB:CC:DD:EE:FF